 Welcome to the online presence of the Butler Children's Literature Center, housed in Dominican's SOIS and generously supported by the Butler Family Foundation.
-Here, we run Butler Book Banter (B3), a book discussion group; host an annual lecture; and invite anyone interested in books for youth to visit us during our open hours (Summer 2018 hours: Tuesday, Wednesday, Thursday 12-4 p.m.) or contact us for an appointment.
+Here, we run Butler Book Banter (B3), a book discussion group; host an annual lecture; and invite anyone interested in books for youth to visit us during our open hours (Fall 2018 hours: Monday through Thursday 12-4 p.m.) or contact us for an appointment.

 After a great group discussion on our featured Mock CaldeNott books for the February B3, we are already preparing for our upcoming March B3.
 It’s right around the corner on March 1st and we will be exploring gender identity.
 All of the books we are recommending were either featured on the 2017 Rainbow Book List or are part of our 2017 collection.
 You can also check out a couple of our past blog posts featuring Newsprintsand If I Was Your Girl.

 Join us in the Butler Center on Wednesday, March 1st from 5:30 – 7:00 p.m. (books and snacks out at 5:30 p.m., discussion at 6pm).
 We look forward to seeing you in March!

 The Butler Center opened in its permanent space two years ago today on September 11th, 2011, the tenth anniversary of that infamous day in world history.
 To commemorate that occasion we curated an exhibit called the Kinship Project, a collection of books for children and teens that speak to our human kinship.
 We created a catalog with notes that speak to each of the 29 books connection to the idea of kinship.
 I link here to the online version.
 We have some print copies as well (beautiful, actually) and I’d be happy to send some along to you, too.
 Just fill out the form below with your name and address and I’ll get them in the mail.